-Professor Latoya Smalls is a contributing faculty member at Walden University.
-She is currently pursuing her Ph.D. in Counselor Education and Supervision (ABD) all but dissertation.
-She has completed all of the academic coursework and is completing her capstone research study.
-She is currently working on her dissertation, which focuses on weight loss surgery and addiction transfer; her research study will highlight the significance between weight loss surgery and the correlation with depression and risky behavior resulting from weight loss surgery.
-At Walden, Professor Smalls teaches the Crisis, Trauma, and Response course.
+Dr. Latoya Smalls is a contributing faculty member at Walden University.
+She holds a Ph.D. in Counselor Education and Supervision.
+Her research study focused on the significance between weight loss surgery and the correlation with transfer addiction and risky behavior resulting from weight loss surgery.
+At Walden, Professor Smalls teaches the Crisis, Trauma, and Response course and Multicultural Counseling.
 She currently holds a Master's degree in Counseling and works full time as a Mental Health Clinician working in Emergency Psychiatric Services, conducting psychiatric assessments for individuals experiencing a mental health crisis.
 She also works in private practice providing individual Counseling for adults and adolescents.
-Professor Smalls has a wealth of experience working with individuals who have experienced trauma, traumatic loss.
-Professor Smalls is a Licensed Behavioral Specialist; she holds licensure and certifications in Counseling.
+Dr. Smalls has a wealth of experience working with individuals who have experienced trauma, traumatic loss.
+Dr. Smalls is a Licensed Behavioral Specialist; she holds licensure and certifications in Counseling.
 She has worked in the mental health field for over 17 years.